Already with an agency? Switch to Nina.care and get €500 discount with code SWITCH500

 How is learning Dutch?

-S: A little bit, but also not really it was more the tenses, if you can call it that.
+“It was a little easy to adjust but also not really, it was more the tenses, if you can call it that.
 So for example, the word “het,” we use it in Afrikaans.
 It’s for the, you know what I mean.
 And then here it’s like they won’t hit a bluff or something like that.
 Right?
 But yeah, it’s like, “het eten is…” I don’t know, “ready?”
-So you start it with it instead of it being in the middle.
+So you start it with it instead of it being in the middle.”

-S: Yeah, actually I find it so interesting to like, listen to people speak, and then I’m like ohh wait, I know this word.
-And then as I’m learning and stuff, it’s like thinking in English and then hearing it so then I can say it back in Dutch.
+“Actually I find it so interesting to like, listen to people speak, and then I’m like ohh wait, I know this word.
+And then as I’m learning and stuff, it’s like thinking in English and then hearing it so then I can say it back in Dutch.”

 How do you deal with homesickness?

-S: Right.
-Yeah.
-At the moment there’s no time difference, no. I was a little bit homesick at one point, but then you just phone your parents!
+“Yeah, at the moment there’s no time difference, no… so that is nice!
+I was a little bit homesick at one point, but then you just phone your parents!
 And a phone call always helps.
 And I’m always like, “Okay, I love you.
 Bye.”

 How was adapting to living with a new family?

-S: We do both.
-So, Gini.
-She speaks a lot of English and she does it really well as well.
-And she’s teaching me some Nederlands words and with Nico and Lina it’s also Nederlands.
+“Thankfully, English and Dutch are both spoken at home.
+Gini speaks a lot of English and she does it really well as well and she’s teaching me some Nederlands words and with Nico and Lina it’s also Nederlands.
 So, it’s pretty good.
 And they’re learning English.
 So absolutely excited.
-Happy.
+Happy.”

-S: It came fairly easy I think.
+“Bonding with them came fairly easy I think.
 Yeah, it’s just.
-It just flowed.
+It just flowed.”

-S: It was good, yeah.
+“Oh, living with another family was good, yeah.
 We just… There’s no other way to say but flow, you know?
-And yeah, we just talk about it and then move on.
+And yeah, we just talk about it and then move on.”

 Would you recommend being an au pair?